Asymptotic behavior of minimizing $p$-harmonic maps when $p \nearrow 2$ in dimension 2: Introduction and main results

 \begin{theoremA} Let $\Omega\subset \R^2$ be a bounded Lipschitz domain and $\manifold N$ a compact Riemannian manifold.
 For each $g \in W^{\sfrac{1}{2},2}(\partial \Omega, \manifold N)$, if, for each $p \in (1,2)$, $u_p \in W^{1,p}(\Omega,\manifold N)$ is a minimizing $p$-harmonic map with trace $\Tr_{\partial\Omega}u_p = g$, then

 \end{theoremA}

-The \emph{systole} $\sysN$ of the manifold $\manifold N$ is the least length of a non-contractible map $\mathbb S^1 \to \manifold N$ (see definition \ref{eq:defsys}; see \cite{pu1952some,gromov1983filling,berger1993systoles} for early apparitions in the litterature).
-If the manifold $\manifold N$ is simply connected ($1$-connected or $\pi_1(\manifold N) \simeq \{0\}$), the right hand side of \eqref{eq:limforder} is understood to be zero.
-Every compact manifold has positive sytole.
-By \emph{Riemannian manifold}, we mean complete connected smooth Riemannian manifold without boundary and of finite dimension.
+The \emph{systole} $\sysN$ of the manifold $\manifold N$ is the least length of a non-contractible map $\mathbb S^1 \to \manifold N$ (see definition \ref{eq:defsys}; see \cite{pu1952some,gromov1983filling,berger1993systoles} for early apparitions in the literature).
+If the manifold $\manifold N$ is simply connected ($1$-connected or $\pi_1(\manifold N) \simeq \{0\}$), the right-hand side of \eqref{eq:limforder} is understood to be zero.
+Every compact manifold has a positive sytole.
+By \emph{Riemannian manifold}, we mean a complete connected smooth Riemannian manifold without boundary and of finite dimension.

 The \emph{singular energy} $\Esg^{1,2}(g)$ introduced by Antonin \textsc{Monteil}, Rémy \textsc{Rodiac} and Jean \textsc{Van Schaftingen} \cite{monteil2021renormalised} quantifies the nontriviality of the free homotopy class of the map $g$: